Azure Batch best practices

-If you have jobs comprised primarily of short-running tasks, and the expected total task counts are small, so that the overall expected run time of the job is not long, do not allocate a new pool for each job.
+Job and task run time considerations: If you have jobs comprised primarily of short-running tasks, and the expected total task counts are small, so that the overall expected run time of the job is not long, do not allocate a new pool for each job.
 The allocation time of the nodes will diminish the run time of the job.

-Individual nodes are not guaranteed to always be available.
+Multiple compute nodes: Individual nodes are not guaranteed to always be available.
 While uncommon, hardware failures, operating system updates, and a host of other issues can cause individual nodes to be offline.
 If your Batch workload requires deterministic, guaranteed progress, you should allocate pools with multiple nodes.

-It's best to have your jobs use pools dynamically.
-If your jobs use the same pool for everything, there's a chance that your jobs won't run if something goes wrong with the pool.
+Continuity during pool maintenance and failure: It's best to have your jobs use pools dynamically.
+If your jobs use the same pool for everything, there's a chance that jobs won't run if something goes wrong with the pool.
 This is especially important for time-sensitive workloads.
 To fix this, select or create a pool dynamically when you schedule each job, or have a way to override the pool name so that you can bypass an unhealthy pool.

-There are many possible causes that may prevent a pool from growing to the required size you desire, such as internal errors, capacity constraints, etc. For this reason, you should be ready to retarget jobs at a different pool (possibly with a different VM size - Batch supports this via UpdateJob) if necessary.
-Avoid using a static pool ID with the expectation that it will never be deleted and never change.
+Business continuity during pool maintenance and failure: There are many reasons why a pool may not grow to the size you desire, such as internal errors or capacity constraints.
+Make sure you can retarget jobs at a different pool (possibly with a different VM size; Batch supports this via UpdateJob) if necessary.
+Avoid relying on a static pool ID with the expectation that it will never be deleted and never change.

 Pool lifetime and billing

 Pool lifetime can vary depending upon the method of allocation and options applied to the pool configuration.
-Pools can have an arbitrary lifetime and a varying number of compute nodes in the pool at any point in time.
+Pools can have an arbitrary lifetime and a varying number of compute nodes at any point in time.
 It's your responsibility to manage the compute nodes in the pool either explicitly, or through features provided by the service (autoscale or autopool).